 The means of answering this question is the clever part: the respondent focuses their gaze on one of two lights, each flashing at different frequencies, to indicate a positive or negative response.

 Both answers send a signal back to the inquirer through a magnetic coil behind their cap, but only the 'yes' answer is detectable.
 The two responses differ in intensity, with the positive answer stimulating the inquirer's visual cortex, resulting in a visible flash of light called a 'phosphene'.
 The inquirer then knows the respondent answered 'yes' to their question and the game continues.

-The researchers performed the experiments using a random combination of an equal number of real and control games, using five pairs of participants housed in labs over a kilometre apart.
-Stocco affirmed, “We took many steps to make sure that people were not cheating.”
+The researchers performed the experiments using a random combination of an equal number of real and control games, using five pairs of participants housed in labs over a kilometer apart.
+Stocco affirmed, “We took many steps to make sure that people were not cheating."

 The results were significant.
 The right object was identified in 72 percent of cases in the real games.
 Inquirer's guessed correctly only 18 percent of the time in the control games.
 Researchers put incorrect guesses down to inquirer uncertainty about the appearance of a phosphene.

 Co-author of the team's PLOS ONE paper, Chantel Prat, said “They have to interpret something they’re seeing with their brains.
 It’s not something they’ve ever seen before.
 While the flashing lights are signals that we’re putting into the brain, those parts of the brain are doing a million other things at any given time too.”

 Future work for the team includes the transmission of brain states, such as sending signals from a focused student to a student with attention difficulties.
 Prat clarified, “Imagine having someone with ADHD and a neurotypical student.
 When the non-ADHD student is paying attention, the ADHD student’s brain gets put into a state of greater attention automatically.”